Long Island Organization Helps Reunite Soldier With Dog She Met While Stationed Overseas

 Guthrie came across Long Island-based Paws of War, which through its War Torn Pups program raised more than $6,000 to get Meeka safely to the United States and reunited with its owner.

-“There is a lot of obstacles, there’s a lot of paperwork, there’s a quarantine process that goes into this.
+“There is a lot of obstacles.
+There’s a lot of paperwork.
+There’s a quarantine process that goes into this.
 But we feel it’s all worth it, and with all the bad going on in this world, this is something we can give back to do good,” said Paws of War Co-Founder Robert Misseri.

 The dog wagged its tail, finding the comfort of a friend from thousands of miles away in her arms — which is home.

-“I was nervous that he wouldn’t recognize me, but the fact that he pulls into me just the same way and that he recognizes me, he knows me, and that’s an amazing feeling,” Gutherie said.
+“I was nervous that he wouldn’t recognize me, but the fact that he pulls into me just the same way and that he recognizes me, he knows me, and that’s an amazing feeling,” Guthrie said.

-The dog’s name, Meeka, is short for a word that means friendship or brotherhood in Albanian, which is the reason why Guthrie said she joined the Army.
+The dog’s name, Meeka, is short for Mikeshia, which means friendship or brotherhood in Albanian, which is the reason why Guthrie said she joined the Army.

 Since 2013, more than 100 animals have been brought back by Paws of War.